NirvanaMa/APAN5560_sps_genai/README.md

-# Assignments for all 5560 Genai project
+# Assignments for all 5560 Genai projects

 ## Author: Siliang Ma